-This was one of the first trips I took when I arrived to Aotearoa New Zealand in the spring (that is autumn for northern hemi folks) of 2015.
+This was one of the first trips we took when I arrived to Aotearoa New Zealand in the spring (that is autumn for northern hemi folks) of 2015.
 It has been nearly two years since then so details will be somewhat lacking in this post.

 The first stop on this little journey was an easy climb up to the historic Flagstaff Maiki Hill.
 When the British arrived, they flew the Union Jack flag at the top of this hill.
 Despite its military protection, Māori managed to chop down the flag several times in defiance before the war of the north broke out.
 I unfortunately don’t have a picture of the flag post that currently stands on this hill, but I do have one of the lovely mosaic sundial next to it.
 I am not certain of its significance, if any.

-After a brief walk along along the road and through a small subdivision, a narrow grassy track from Du Fresne Place leads to the tip of the Tapeka Peninsula.
+After a brief walk along the road and through a small subdivision, a narrow grassy track from Du Fresne Place leads to the tip of the Tapeka Peninsula.
 The views here extend out to Bay of Islands, with Cape Wiwiki in the north and Rakaumangamanga Cape Brett in the south-east (see map).

 Bay of Islands By Boat

+The tour cruises through many of the 144 islands within the bay, past the Cape Brett Lighthouse, through the Hole in the Rock at Motukokako Island, ending with a stopover at Urupukapuka Island.
 The Hole in the Rock is a 16m-high hole that was carved through the sheer cliffs of Motukokako Island.
 On a fine day, the captain can manage even the large Fullers Boat through this narrow opening.

 Cruising through the clear turquoise waters of the bay, we were joined by some playful bottlenose dolphins that led us nearly all of the way to our brief stopover at Urupukapuka Island.